MC Lord Magrão

-Ricardo Bombine Pimentel (born October 5, 1978), known by his stage name MC Lord Magrão (stylized as mCLoRDmAGrãO), is a Brazilian-British multi-instrumentalist, composer, songwriter and music producer best known as the former guitarist of English indie rock band Guillemots.
+Ricardo Bombine Pimentel (born October 5, 1978), known professionally as MC Lord Magrão (stylized as mCLoRDmAGrãO), is a Brazilian-British multi-instrumentalist, composer, songwriter and music producer best known as the former guitarist of English indie rock band Guillemots.
 The band were nominated for a BRIT Award and the Mercury Music Prize.

 He is known for his use of unusual instruments, most notably using electric power drills on his guitar and playing the typewriter and a giant clothes peg percussively.

 Notable songwriting contributions to Guillemots include the bassline and guitar riff on the song "Get Over It", the synth bassline on the song "Kriss Kross", and the guitar riff on the song "The Basket".
 He also wrote the instrumental "Spring Bells", and the songs "She's Evil", "Monotonia" and "Blue Eyes".

 In 2009, Pimentel performed with Daniel Johnston at his Union Chapel show.
 They performed some of Johnston's classic songs including Speeding Motorcycle, Casper the Friendly Ghost, Don't Let the Sun Go Down on Your Grievances amongst others.
 Pimentel primarily played accordion, melodica and xylophone.

 Early life

 Born in São Paulo, Pimentel originally studied photography at Senac but dropped out after a year to focus on music.
 He played guerrilla gigs around São Paulo with Prendedor, NonFone and Trio Charango.

+In 2001, Pimentel relocated to Barcelona, Spain, enduring months of homelessness and working as a street artist with NonFone before eventually moving to London, England.